Renewed vs Cancelled — Scorecard by Network

 No platform has a perfect record.
 The cancellations that hurt the most — the shows that were clearly worth saving — have happened at every platform.
 The difference is in the pattern: some platforms protect their prestige shows and cut their genre experiments; others cut their mid-budget dramas and protect their franchise content; still others cut broadly across their slates.
 The scorecard by network isn't a ranking of which platform is "best" — it's a snapshot of which platform is best for which kind of show.

 If you're trying to predict which shows will survive, the platform matters.
 A genre experiment is more likely to survive at Apple or HBO than at Paramount+.
 A mid-budget drama is more likely to survive at Amazon than at Netflix.
 A franchise show is more likely to survive at Disney+ than anywhere else.
 The scorecard doesn't guarantee anything, but it shapes the odds.
+For a deeper look at the forces driving these decisions, read our analysis of why streaming services cancel shows.

 For the shows that the scorecards miss — the cancellations that happen despite the audience, despite the reviews, despite the obvious demand — we believe the story doesn't have to end with the cancellation.
 Read the endings the networks didn't write.